 Insect Bites (cont.)

-Insect Bites causes
+Causes of Insect Bites

 A sting or bite injects venom composed of proteins and other substances that may trigger an allergic reaction in the victim.
 The sting also causes redness and swelling at the site of the sting.

 - When a bee stings, it loses the entire injection apparatus (stinger) and actually dies in the process.

 - Fire ants inject their venom by using their mandibles (the biting parts of their jaw) and rotating their bodies.
 They may inject venom many times.

 - malaria is caused by an organism that spends part of its life cycle in a particular species of mosquitoes.

 Must Read Articles Related to Insect Bites

-Viewer Comments & Reviews
+Patient Comments & Reviews